MyPaipoBoards | Paipo Forums | About | Interviews | Bibliography | MySurfReports | WaveRiders Info | Rod's Home Port | Bookmark and Share

 Click on above pic for many different views.

 HO Sports "HO 720 Kneeboard Bag" (2004 model).
 Currently my main travel bag, at least to tropical destinations (as of late 2004).
 It is a tight fit but when I air travel my board is "double wrapped" with this and a lightly padded skimboard bag and a couple of towels.
-A light wetsuit and/or flippers will also fit, plus lightweight lycra shirts, socks and paddling gloves; and leashes.
+A light wetsuit and/or flippers will also fit, plus lightweight Lycra shirts, socks and paddling gloves; and leashes.
 Other accessories can fit into the external pocket.
 The padded handstraps work fine - there are also notches at both topside ends for a shoulder strap.
 I'll snatch up another of these if it becomes listed on ebay.

 Retail: Original retail price unknown, purchased on eBay for $40 plus s/h, through Pine Tree Sports, 2165 Overland Avenue, Burley, Idaho 83318 Tel: 208-678-5869